 The industry reached its peak in the 1970s with up to 100 vessels working out of Port Denison.
 (IREME0324)

-With the expansion of the industry, the Denison Marina was opened in 1978.
+With the expansion of the industry, the Denison Marina was opened on June 14 1979.

 Dongara fishers work along the coast and some also work the Abrolhos Islands.
 Most crayfish are exported, but a tradition of local sales still continues.
 Besides crayfish, many other fish are caught both professionally and recreationally along the Irwin shores.